Divyabhanu27/2311cs040145_LAB_INTERNAL/README.md

-# Exp 2 + Exp 7 — Setup & Execution
+# EXPERIMENT 1,2,7 Setup & Execution

 ## 0. Setup (do this once)